 Thank you for lending a hand.

 In contrast ~てあげる is used when you do something for someone else.
 The reason I say that it is not used as often is because it carries with it the slight risk that you are elevating yourself above your listener—as if you’re deigning to do something for them.
-Especially in Japanese, were relationship dynamics are an underlying part of the language and the default position is to put yourself in a position of deference to your listener, it can come across as slightly unnatural.
+Especially in Japanese, where relationship dynamics are an underlying part of the language and culture, and the default position is to put yourself in a position of deference to your listener, it can come across as slightly unnatural.
 Most commonly it is used in casual conversation between friends.

 一人だと引っ越すのが大変だから手伝ってあげるよ。